gavinlyonsrepo/Arduino_FM_radio/README.md

 Parts List
 ------------------------------

-See fritzing diagram in "doc" for assembly diagram.
+See fritzing diagram in "doc" for assembly instruction and schematic.
+You will need [fritzing](https://en.wikipedia.org/wiki/Fritzing) software to open this.

  *    PSU or battery 7-12V
  *    Case